You can view your bill on line by clicking here.

 Please remember to send the entire bill page back with your payment.
 The top part of the bill be stamped PAID and will be returned to you as your payment receipt.
 If you mail your payment in, the envelope must be postmarked by the Post Office cancellation on or before the due date to avoid any late penalty charges.
 Please mark any address changes on your bill so future bills will be correctly addressed.
 For more information or if you do not receive a tax bill, please call 266-5721 ext.
 141 or visit the link above to see and print your tax bill on line.

-During property tax collection, hours to pay in person are available by appointment by calling me at 266-3592.
-Additionally for your convenience taxes can be paid in person in the office located near the library door in the Town Hall Meeting Room at the Town Hall complex on Mondays and Thursdays from 6:00 p.m. to 8:00 p.m in February or on the last 2 Saturdays in February from 10:00 a.m. to 12:00 p.m. in the town library.
+During property tax collection, for your convenience taxes can be paid in person in the office located near the library door in the Town Hall Meeting Room at the Town Hall complex in February on Tuesdays from 6:00 p.m. to 8:00 p.m and Thursdays from 10:00 a.m. to 2:00 p.m. or on the last 2 Saturdays from 10:00 a.m. to 12:00 p.m.

 Duties of the Office of Tax Collector: In the Town of Clinton, the office of Tax Collector is a two year elected position.
 Before entering upon the duties of this office, it is required that all tax collecting officers take the Constitutional Oath of Office.
 In addition, an official undertaking of bond, which guarantees the faithful performance of the office must be executed and filed in the Town Clerk’s Office.
 Once the collector has taken the oath and executed the bond, she or he becomes an insurer and guarantor of all monies, securities, papers and records that the law provides shall be in his or her custody.